limboniatech/limbonia-email/README.md

 # limbonia
-This repository contains all Limbonia code that hasn't been / can't be broken out into sub-projects
+This repository contains all Limbonia email management code

 ## TODO
 Write out the rest of the documentation...